IconoclastLabs/MotionTemplate/README.md

 As always we're opent to pull requests/issues!

-Special thanks to Colinta for answering questions and writing/maintaining some of the key gems in this project.
+Special thanks to Colin T.A.
+Gray for answering questions and writing/maintaining some of the key gems in this project.